pattonsgirl/Spring2021-CEG2350/Labs/Lab09/README.md

 4. Find that process pid and terminate it by running `kill <PID>`.
 Note the command in your notes(1 pt)

-## Part 4: The Git Part (1 pt)

-1. Create a folder in your repository called `Lab08`.
-Create a file called `README.md`.
-Copy and paste your lab notes into the file. `add`, `commit` and `push` your file to remote.

-2. What branch are you on?
-(1 pt)

 ## Extra Credit: Good listening (2 pts)

 Echo a message over a port.
 When a connection is made on `localhost` or using the public IP, the message should print until the connection is terminated.

+## Part 3: The Git Part (1 pt)

+1. Use `git` commands to `add`, `commit` and `push` the `Lab09` folder to GitHub.

 ## Submission

-Upload your file named `Lab08-LastName.txt` to the Pilot Dropbox.
+In your GitHub repository, select the green `Code` button then select `Download ZIP`.
+Upload this zip file to the Pilot Dropbox.

+In the `Comment` area in the Pilot Dropbox, copy URL / link to the repository corresponding to the project your are submitting.

 ### Credits: